Jersey generation counts and breed purity

 C. Shows AltaCHIVE’s BBR to be 100.
 As expected, that means his genes are all in common with the reference Jersey population.

 At Alta, we are committed to providing you with the most reliable genetics available.
 In order to fulfill this promise, we offer a diversified Jersey product lineup focusing on the traits that are most profitable to your bottom line.
+See which Jersey sires fit best with your operation here.

 We have the highest level of confidence in the genetic and genomic predictions of BBR 100 bulls.
 We recognize that clients have choices, so we will always market with full transparency.